Mike Cawley

-Mike Cawley (born August 28, 1972) is an American former professional football player who was a quarterback in the Canadian Football League (CFL), NFL Europe and the XFL.
+Michael Rodney Cawley (born August 28, 1972) is an American former professional football player who was a quarterback in the Canadian Football League (CFL), NFL Europe and the XFL.
 He played college football for the James Madison Dukes.
 He was selected by the Indianapolis Colts of the National Football League (NFL) in the sixth round of the 1996 NFL draft.